-Step 45: After the installation is completed, reboot EVE and follow the Management IP setup instructions in section 3.5.1.
+Step 27: After the installation is completed, reboot EVE and follow the Management IP setup instructions in section 3.5.1.
 It is strongly recommended for bare-metal installations to use a static IP address.
-After the IP address setup, continue with Step 46 apt update apt upgrade
+After the IP address setup, continue with Step 28